-A gravimetric procedure may be used to test products sold by measure or count if the density of the product does not vary excessively from one package to another.
-If the gravimetric procedure cannot be used, each package in the sample must be opened to measure or count the contents.
+Use the gravimetric procedure (below) to test products sold by measure or count if the density of the product does not vary excessively from one package to another.

+c.
+What procedures may be used if the gravimetric test procedure cannot be used?

+Open each package in the sample and measure or count the items.